ERYAGNIK003/U-UTM/README.md

-# U-UTM
+# U-UTM (UAV-based Urban Traffic Monitoring)
-A cyber-Physical System for Road Traffic Monitoring using UAVs.
+A cyber-physical system for road traffic monitoring using UAVs.
 It uses several methods to automate the traffic monitoring as follow:
 GSD mapping, Zone detection, Post-processing on broken tracks, and Computation time.

 Dataset Description: